codeleg/studying-githowto/00Screenshots/00ScreenShotReadME.md

 This command stages files for the next commit, preparing the changes to be committed.
 These steps are required to initialize a Git project and connect it to a remote repository.

+3. Screenshot :
-3. Screenshot: Creating a Repository and Adding Files Here, we show how to create a Git repository from a directory that contains one file and add that file to the repository.
+Creating a Repository and Adding Files
+Here, we show how to create a Git repository from a directory that contains one file and add that file to the repository.
     1. git add hello.html
 This command adds the hello.html file to Git's staging area.
 This means that changes made to the file are being prepared for a future commit.